PyTerrier Transformers¶

 Internal transformers¶

-A significant number of transformers are defined in pyterrier.ops to implement operators etc. Its is not expected to use these directly but they are documented for completeness.
+A significant number of transformers are defined in pyterrier._ops to implement operators etc. Its is not expected to use these directly but they are listed for completeness.

 Symbol |